paulm-mcdermott/PythonTSE2022Final/ReadMe.md

 3. With this structure, we now run simulations by using our minute_of_business function which simulates a possible transaction in a given minute.
 If a transaction occurs, this outputs the details of it and stores these in the store and the relevant customer.
 We can then analyse this information after simulating 5 years of activity with this minute-level function as the base.

-4. We explore some extension questions
+4. We explore some extension questions.

 ## Getting Started